ennis/rendergraph/NOTES.md

         * Cache the resolution result in the reference
     * Resolver: PSI -> Descriptor tree
         * All references are resolved in the descriptor tree
+    * 1. Create a `Compiler` instance
+    * 2. Build the set of source files to compile (either only one or a directory)
+    * 3. For each source file
+        * Parse source file to PSI (or get PSI from some cache)
+        * Generate declaration nodes (GenerateIRPass)
+        * Generate statement nodes
+    * 4. Merge declarations
+    * 5. Name resolution: for each file (ResolutionPass)
+        * Go through every reference and resolve (set pointer to declaration node)
+    * 6. Type checking: for each file, for each expression (TypeCheckingPass)
+        * Typecheck

 * Code generation